Access to Capital - Loans

 What about business grants?

-Business grants are very rare and usually address a very specific programmatic, geographic, or industry-specific purpose.
+Grants for for-profit businesses are very rare and usually address a very specific programmatic, geographic, or industry-specific purpose.
 A small business should be extremely cautious about planning any future growth or development around business grants.
 If you’re looking for financing that does not have to be paid back or require giving over a percentage of ownership then your best option may be crowdfunding sites such as Kickstarter, Indiegogo, GoFundMe, or iFundWomen.

 What about social enterprises?